peteroupc/html3dutil/doc/tutorial-filters.md

 graphics filters:

 * The `H3DU.ShaderInfo` class holds data on shader programs.
 Each shader program consists of a _vertex shader_ and a _fragment shader_.
-Graphics filters are essentially part of a fragment shader and thus process pixels.
+Fragment shaders process pixels.
 (Vertex shaders, which process vertices of triangles, lines, and points, are not discussed on this page.)
 * The `makeEffect` method generates the source code for a shader program, using the graphics filter as part of the program's fragment shader.
 Since shader programs must also have a vertex shader, the method also adds a basic vertex shader for the graphics filter.